Iran’s ‘Secretive’ Nuclear Site and the Bomb That Could Destroy It

 Situated about 60 miles (96km) south of the capital Tehran, the uranium enrichment site at Fordo is located in a mountainous region close to the city of Qom.

-According to the BBC, Fordo is built deep within northern Iran’s rugged, remote mountains and designed to withstand air strikes, its underground location shields it from conventional bombs.
+Fordo is built deep within northern Iran’s rugged, remote mountains and designed to withstand air strikes as its underground location shields it from conventional bombs.

-The underground facility is thought to consist of two main tunnels that house centrifuges used to enrich uranium, as well as a network of smaller tunnels.
+The underground facility reportedly consists of two main tunnels that house centrifuges used to enrich uranium, as well as a network of smaller tunnels.

-The complex at Fordo was originally a series of tunnels used by the country’s elite Islamic Revolution Guard Corps but Iran acknowledged the existence of the enrichment plant in 2009 after it was revealed by Western intelligence agencies.
+The complex at Fordo was originally a network of tunnels used by Iran’s elite Islamic Revolutionary Guard Corps.
+The country only acknowledged the existence of the enrichment plant in 2009, after it was exposed by Western intelligence agencies.

 Source: UGC